WhitehatLaksh/python/README.md

 ### Executing The Test

-**Step 5:** You would need to execute the below command in your terminal/cmd.
+You would need to execute the below command in your terminal/cmd.

 ```bash
 python demo.py